 Start main page content

-1. Experimental Systems: Designing and building next-generation optical wireless systems, including long-range free-space optical (FSO) links and high-speed visible light communication (VLC or LiFi).
+1. Experimental Systems: We build what we model.
+This includes designing next-generation long-range free-space optical (FSO) links and high-speed visible light communication (VLC) systems.

-2. Theoretical Foundations: Developing novel coding, information-theoretic, and signal processing frameworks tailored to the unique physics of optical channels.
+2. Theoretical Foundations: We develop novel coding and signal processing frameworks specifically tailored to the unique physics of optical turbulence and non-linear channels.

 Hybrid Communication Systems